Alvis-Li/levyleo.github.io/bio.english.md

 #### Work Details：

- - Participate GDPR, Transmittal, OFA, Shared Link and other API development
+ - Participate GDPR, Transmittal, OFA, Shared Link, PDF Viewing and other API development
  - Use K6 as the pressure measurement tool to build the API Load Test.
 Build the database and Grafana Dashboards
  - Participate in optimizing Jasmine to improve the performance of Integration Test
  - Adjust Jenkinsfile, Dockerfile.
 Reduce CI/CD execution time
  - Add the corresponding Splunk Dashboard, Splunk Alert, NewRelic Dashboard according to different APIs
+ - Update the used packages to keep the latest version and no security holes
+ - Participate in netsparker scanning and whitelist scanning

 ## Shanghai MouLe technology co.
 LTD（July 2015 ~ September 2017）